DyversHands/Open-Development/open-software-developer-contract/legal-terms.md

 ## Leave Time for Approval

-_Developer_ agrees to coordinate with _Blockchain Commons_ to ensure that work is delivered with sufficient time left for _Blockchain Commons_ to clarify and approve completion of milestones before the end date on the _Work Order_.  _Developer_ agrees to work on milestones in a logical order that enables _Blockchain Commons_' technical representative to review and approve milestones in sequence, one at a time.
+_Developer_ agrees to coordinate with _Dyvers Hands_ to ensure that work is delivered with sufficient time left for _Dyvers Hands_ to clarify and approve completion of milestones before the end date on the _Work Order_.  _Developer_ agrees to work on milestones in a logical order that enables _Dyvers Hands_'s technical representative to review and approve milestones in sequence, one at a time.

 ## Spend Spare Hours on the Repositories